 - Junior Suites (location Upper Deck / Boat Deck) are 1-room cabins (sized 15,5 m2) with double bed, 2 large windows (opening), 2 armchairs, coffee table, mirrored dressing table with a padded stool.

 - Twin Deluxe / Double Cabins (location Main Deck / Boat Deck / Upper Deck) are with 1x opening window.
 Most twin cabins are sized 12,5 m2, excepting those on Boat Deck (sized 14 m2).

-- All 10x Triple-ocupancy cabins on Lower Deck are with bunk beds and two non-opening porthole (small, round-shaped) windows.
+- All 10x Triple-occupancy cabins on Lower Deck are with bunk beds and two non-opening portholes (small, round-shaped) windows.
 Currently, these staterooms are not available for booking.

 Shipboard dining and entertainment options

 Dining onboard MS Alexander Borodin features European cuisine sp[ecialties with elements of Russian traditional cooking.
 Breakfasts are buffet-style.
 Lunches include 1 meal (Russian soup).
 Dinner is waiter-served and with a traditional Russian food menu.
 Waiters are dressed in traditional costumes.